 Sometimes there has to be a legal confrontation in order for a party to assert its legal rights – this tends to be the case where there has been a power imbalance in the relationship or where there is a lack of trust.
 Some separations and divorces can become like trench warfare and this can damage both the separating couple and their family.

-Others can be done quietly, sensibly and reasonably.
+Other separations can be done quietly, sensibly and reasonably.
 The first question is to decide which category you are in.

 And so, start the Q&A now to find out the best path for you.

 The Separation Guide aims to make separation and divorce simpler, more manageable and less stressful.
 To find out more about how one of our Network Members could support your separation, take our free 3-minute Q&A.